cobrakwa/ISIC-Skin-Cancer-Detection/README.md

 ### **8. Additional Notebooks**

+In the gated_cross_attn directory:
 - **`output_fusion.ipynb`**: Uses an ensemble of pretrained image classifiers and XGBoost models to generate predictions on the test set.
 - **`train_fusion.ipynb`**: Performs 5-fold cross-validation to produce average pAUC scores.

+The directory also contains a readme for more information.

 ---